John Goddard (actor): Life and career

 Goddard was born in the United States.
 He began his screen career in 1952, appearing in the NBC crime anthology television series Gangbusters.
 The next year, he appeared in the film The Kid from Left Field.

-Later in his career, in 1959, Goddard was offered the role of Adam Cartwright in the NBC western television series Bonanza, but he turned it down to star along with Read Morgan in the television series, Johnny Fletcher, which the series was not picked up.
+Later in his career, in 1959, Goddard was offered the role of Adam Cartwright in the NBC western television series Bonanza, but he turned it down to star along with Read Morgan in the television series Johnny Fletcher; it was not picked up.
 He guest-starred in numerous television programs including The Rifleman, The Life and Legend of Wyatt Earp, M Squad, Cimarron City, Dragnet, 77 Sunset Strip, Tales of Wells Fargo, Voyage to the Bottom of the Sea, Perry Mason and Wagon Train.
 He also appeared in films such as The Storm Rider (as Harry Rorick), Sniper's Ridge (as Captain Tombolo), Not as a Stranger, A Bullet for Joey, Twenty Plus Two, The Impossible Years and Gun Fever.

 Goddard retired from acting in 1993, last appearing in the film When the Party's Over.